lucyyu24/lucyyu24.github.io/_posts/2022-12-12-the-moth-and-the-butterfly.markdown

 My favorite times in childhood were spent working on art projects in my grandparents's home: origami, contraptions made from cardboard boxes, zines.

-The best part was always showing my grandparents what I made when they wake up from their daily nap, because of the pure joy it would bring to their faces.
+The best part was always showing my grandparents what I made when they woke up from their daily nap, because of the pure joy it would bring to their faces.

 It's memories like these that remind me I've always been a butterfly no matter how mothy I try to be.